 Here is a more detailed list of Excel formulas and functions.
 We recommend familiarizing yourself with all of them to become a proficient user.

 If you use Excel frequently it’s important to be able to work as quickly as possible.
 Using Excel shortcuts is the best way to speed up your skills.
 By avoiding the mouse you can save cut down on the time it takes to click through each step of a procedure.
-Keyboard shortcuts, on the other hand, are much faster and allow the user to move around the spreadsheet much more efficiently.
+Keyboard shortcuts are much faster and allow the user to move around the spreadsheet much more efficiently.